 The Program Level contains the roles and activities needed to continuously deliver solutions via an Agile Release Train (ART).

 The Release Train Engineer (RTE) is a servant leader and coach for the Agile Release Train (ART).
 The RTE’s major responsibilities are to facilitate the ART events and processes and assist the teams in delivering value.
 RTEs communicate with stakeholders, escalate impediments, help manage risk, and drive relentless improvement.

 Release on Demand

-Release on Demand is the process by which Features deployed into production are released incrementally or immediately to Customers based on market demand.
+Release on Demand is the process by which new functionality is deployed into production and released immediately or incrementally to Customers based on demand.

-The Roadmap is a schedule of events and Milestones that communicate planned Solution deliverables over a timeline.
-It includes commitments for the planned, upcoming Program Increment (PI) and offers visibility into the deliverables forecasted for the next few PIs.
+The Roadmap is a schedule of events and Milestones that communicate planned Solution deliverables over a planning horizon.

 SAFe Implementation Roadmap

 The SAFe Implementation Roadmap consists of an overview graphic and a 12-article series that describes a strategy and an ordered set of activities that have proven to be effective in successfully implementing SAFe.